Hive Propolis: Plot summary

 In the year 2023, Millions connect to Hive (human interface for virtual evolution), an augmented-reality technology that consolidates an individual's devices and technology into a holographic visual display that is projected from their mind.
 The system creates a collective consciousness with its users and their communication is transferred through a virtual telepathy.
 Meanwhile, The Disconnected are left in its wake; forced to adapt to a primitive lifestyle in the outskirts of Hive cities.
-Conflict is inevitable, however the reality behind Hive may be even stranger than anyone realized.

 Propolis follows nine-year-old Samantha Plessis, as she witnesses her family opt into beta testing this new product to receive health insurance benefits to treat her immune disorder.
 Since her disease prevents her from connecting to Hive, she becomes gradually alienated by her family, whose method of communication is now changing.
 Her mother, father and sister attitudes and moods change from her perspective; becoming less patient with her, and doing things out of the ordinary.
 Their consequential negligence and alienation lead to choices that threaten her safety, and for two years she compares her family to empty cicada chassis'.
 During an update for the beta-testers to the full version on Hive Day in 2025, Samantha watches her family and a number of people in her town collapse at once to their death.
 She then is adopted by her grandfather and moves to his farm, where he informs her of his predictions of an upcoming war.